 How does credit insurance work?

-You pay a percentage of your turnover.
+You pay a premium based on your turnover.
 If your customer is unable to pay, the insurance company will pay you.
-It takes over the claim on your client, and will try to get the money from the client.
-You can only take out credit insurance for business customers.
+It takes over the claim for payment, and will try to get the money from the client.
+You can only take out credit insurance if deliver to business customers.

 Different types of credit insurance